LATAM Airlines Paraguay

-Transportes Aéreos del Mercosur S.A, d/b/a LATAM Airlines Paraguay (formerly known as TAM Paraguay and previously Líneas Aéreas Paraguayas) is the flag carrier and the national airline of Paraguay with its headquarters in Asunción, Paraguay.
+Transportes Aéreos del Mercosur S.A, d/b/a LATAM Airlines Paraguay (formerly known as TAM Paraguay and previously Líneas Aéreas Paraguayas), is the flag carrier and the national airline of Paraguay with its headquarters in Asunción, Paraguay.
 Its flights operate from Silvio Pettirossi International Airport in Asunción.
-Its parent company is LATAM Airlines Group.
+It's parent is the Chilean company, LATAM Airlines Group.

 History

-The airline was established on November 17, 1962 and started operations in 1963 as Líneas Aéreas Paraguayas.
+The airline was established on November 17, 1962, and started operations in 1963 as Líneas Aéreas Paraguayas.
 The airline then operated for a brief period between 1995 and 1996 as a subsidiary of the Ecuadorian airline SAETA under the name LAPSA Air Paraguay.

 On September 1, 1996, Aerolíneas Paraguayas (a subsidiary of TAM Linhas Aéreas) purchased 80% of the majority shares of the airline, which by then both airlines were merged under the name TAM – Transportes Aéreos del Mercosur.
 It was then sold to TAM Linhas Aéreas later that year on October 6, which used two Fokker 100 jets to cover regional destinations.

 In March 2008, following a branding strategy, the name TAM Mercosur was dropped and the airline adopted a corporate identity identical to its Brazilian owner.
 However, its corporate structure remained the same.
 The airline was rebranded as LATAM Paraguay following the merger and creation of the LATAM Airlines Group and the subsequent rebranding of its member airlines.
-Today LATAM owns 94.98% and the Paraguayan Government 5.02% of the shares.
+Today LATAM owns 94.98% and the Paraguayan Government owns 5.02% of the shares.

+In May 2025, the airline was fined 8,434,000 Paraguayan Guarani for failing to comply with its obligations to a family who was stranded in Argentina for 5 days without receiving assistance from the airline.